rjoberon/dsat/_posts/2024-04-21-visualising-the-tile-size-distribution.markdown

 on average, larger than the 1000x1000 tiles.
 Very likely they are the colored overview tiles.
 Then follow the 24700 tiles of size 1000x1000 – very likely greyscale detailed images.

+After extracting a sample of tiles from each size I can confirm that:
+- The 20 tiles of size 250x250 are in color and provide the lowest resolution overview on Germany.
+- The 2409 tiles of size 500x500 are in color and provide the first (and probably second) zoom level.
+- The 24701 tiles of size 1000x1000 are in greyscale and provide the highest zoom level.